mkeid/Feed-Forward-Style-Transfer/README.md

 The loss derived from *[A Neural Algorithm of Artistic Style](https://arxiv.org/pdf/1508.06576v2.pdf)* is used to train a generative neural network to apply artistic style transfer to some input image.
 [Total variation denoising](http://eeweb.poly.edu/iselesni/lecture_notes/TVDmm/TVDmm.pdf) is used as a regularizer to reduce unrealistic constrast between adjacent pixels, which in turn reduces visible noise.

-Unlike the non-feed-forward implementation, our implementation is deterministic due to the nature of the generator.
+Unlike the non-feed-forward implementation, this implementation is deterministic due to the nature of the generator.

 #### Implementation Architecture

-We used a generative convolutional neural network with downsampling layers followed by [residual blocks](https://arxiv.org/abs/1512.03385) then upsampling by [deconvolutional](https://en.wikipedia.org/wiki/Deconvolution) layers.
+A generative convolutional neural network was used with downsampling layers followed by [residual blocks](https://arxiv.org/abs/1512.03385) then upsampling by [deconvolutional](https://en.wikipedia.org/wiki/Deconvolution) layers.
 Normalization of inputs is performed to reducing internal covariate shift.

-For description of the generator's output, we used a pretrained [VGG network](https://arxiv.org/pdf/1409.1556.pdf), which is provided [here](https://github.com/machrisaa/tensorflow-vgg) by [machrisaa](https://github.com/machrisaa) on GitHub.
-The VGG implementation was customized to accomodate our requirements and is of the 16-layer variety.
+For description of the generator's output, a pretrained [VGG network](https://arxiv.org/pdf/1409.1556.pdf) was used.
+It is provided [here](https://github.com/machrisaa/tensorflow-vgg) by [machrisaa](https://github.com/machrisaa) on GitHub.
+The VGG implementation was customized to accomodate the implementation requirements requirements and is of the 16-layer variety.

-<sup name="footnote1">1</sup> Our [generative network](../src/generator.py) can still support [batch normalization](https://arxiv.org/pdf/1502.03167v3.pdf) if needed.
+<sup name="footnote1">1</sup> The [generative network](../src/generator.py) can still support [batch normalization](https://arxiv.org/pdf/1502.03167v3.pdf) if needed.
 Simply replace instance normalization calls with batch normalization and adjust the generator's input size.

 ## Results